Are you having trouble sending emails to AOL recipients on the following domain names?

 3. Once the issue that got you blacklisted is solved, you should run a Blacklist Check and see if your IP addresses and sending domains/hostnames are blacklisted on any of the public blacklists, and if they are, then you should request delisting from those places first before proceeding with the delist request from AOL.
 This must be done in order to “clean” the reputation of your IP addresses and domains/hostnames, since having a bad reputation may end up hurting your case when requesting delisting from the AOL blacklist.

 4. Now that you have cleaned your IP address reputation, you can proceed with the AOL delisting request:

 - First check your IP address reputation on the AOL Postmaster website:

-- If the IP address has a bad reputation you will need to follow the AOL Best Practices in order to improve the IP’s repuation:
+- If the IP address has a bad reputation, you will need to follow the AOL Best Practices in order to improve the IP’s reputation:

 - Once you have done all of the above, you can submit a ticket for the AOL support to look at your case:

-You will need to fill out your Name, phone number, email address, your mailing IP ranges, and a short description where you should explain what steps you have taken to prevent any future spam emails from being sent out of your IP addresses.
+You will need to fill in your Name, phone number, email address, your mailing IP ranges, and a short description where you should explain what steps you have taken in order to prevent any future spam emails from being sent out from your IP addresses.

 5. (optional) It’s always a good idea to keep monitoring your IP addresses against the most popular public RBLs, because if you get blacklisted on any of these, then it’s a big sign of concern and you will most likely get blacklisted on AOL as well if you do not fix the issue in time.
 You should take immediate steps to de-escalate the situation, once you see that you are getting blacklisted on the public RBLs in order to avoid being blacklisted by some of the other private RBLs, such as the AOL blacklist.